Discover how we can transform your organisation

-Diversity and inclusion are crucial aspects of today's workplace, but the sudden shift towards remote operations has, unfortunately, put these issues on the back burner.
+Diversity and inclusion (D&I) are crucial aspects of today’s workplace, but the sudden shift towards remote operations has, unfortunately, put these issues on the back burner.

 Now that the UK government is recommending that businesses continue remote work for the foreseeable future, it’s high time that businesses revisit their operations to ensure that their remote workforce is properly taken care of.

-To that end, below are a few practices to ensure diversity remains a priority within remote teams.
+To that end, below are a few practices to ensure diversity and inclusion remains a priority within remote teams.

-Businesses who say they champion inclusivity need to tailor their actions to suit.
+Businesses who say they champion diversity and inclusivity need to tailor their actions to suit.
 Provide a concrete plan that demonstrates how you aim to tackle diversity and inclusion amidst this new normal.

 A crucial start point is admitting the work to be done to become a truly diverse and inclusive workplace.
 Over the summer of 2020, many businesses held their hands up and acknowledged they had not done enough to achieve diversity, and redeclared their plans on a public forum.
 This needs to happen so businesses can be made accountable.
 In every facet of an organisation, management should be creating D&I plans and roadmaps that will lead to the overall changes the business is aiming for including inclusive hiring practices and creating pathways into leadership that are accessible to all.